gavinlyonsrepo/TM1638plus/README.md

 The library support Strings,decimal ,Hex ,raw ASCII data, setting individual segments, and the decimal point.
 For more detailed information on functions see commented headers in header file(.h).

-1. Print a Hexadecimal number with or without leading zeros
+1. Print a Hexadecimal number with or without leading zeros, and right and left aligned text.
-2. Print a decimal number with or without leading zeros
+2. Print a decimal number with or without leading zeros, and right and left aligned text.
 3. Manually set segments to create custom patterns.
-4. Print two 4 digit decimal number(0-9999) to each nibble with or without leading zeros.
+4. Print two 4 digit decimal number(0-9999) to each nibble with or without leading zeros, and right and left aligned text.
 5. Print a text string, dot function supported.
 6. Read buttons status.
 User may want to debounce buttons depending on application.
 See TM1638plus_ADC_TEST_Model2.ino for debounce button example.